Frequently Asked Questions

-Do I need to mail in any of my application materials, or is it all online now?
+Do I need to mail in any of my application materials?

-My online application is showing you didn't receive my application fee, transcript, etc., but I've already sent it in.
-Should I be worried?
+My online application system is showing that my application fee, transcript, etc. wasn't recieved, but I've already sent it in.
+What do I do?

-No need to worry.
-This is completely normal.
-It often takes a while for all an applicant's materials to show up on our system.
-And if the admissions office ultimately finds something is missing, they'll contact you.
+Stand by.
+This is normal.
+It takes a while for all of an applicant's materials to show up on our system.
+If Admissions finds that something is missing, they'll contact you.

-No, unfortunately we don't accept any late applications, for any reason.
-All applications must be postmarked or submitted online by Feb.
-1. And all new students begin the course in the Fall Semester.
-There is no admission in the Spring Semester
+Unfortunately we cannot accept late applications for any reason.
+All applications must be submitted online by February 1.
+All new students begin the course in the Fall Semester.

-Sorry, we no longer accept paper application forms.
+We no longer accept paper applications.
 Please apply online.

 Where can I get help with my online application?

 The good people at the Graduate Admissions Office are on hand to help you with any problems you may have with your online application.
-Feel free to call them on 212.396.6049, email them at firstname.lastname@example.org or visit their website.
+Feel free to reach out to them by phone at 212-396-6049, email, or visit their website.

-Who do I call to check that my documentaton has been received?
+Who do I contact to check that my documentation has been received?

-There's no need to call!
-You can check the progress of your application yourself, by logging in the account you created to submit your application online.
-If you absolutely must check on something, you should contact the Hunter Admissions Office by calling: 212-772-4505.
-Please do not call or email the MFA office: it doesn't have this information.
+You can check the progress of your application yourself by logging into the account you created to submit your application online.
+Please do not call or email the MFA office as application status is tracked by Graduate Admissions.

-No. Unfortunately, we don't allow prospective students, auditors, students from other departments, etc., to attend any MFA classes.
-Only students currently enrolled in the Hunter MFA program may take Hunter MFA classes.
-The only exception is if you are offered a place on the MFA course, in which case you'll be invited to sit in on one session of an MFA workshop or craft class, if you’d like to, soon after you receive your offer (usually March or April).
+Unfortunately, we don't allow prospective students, auditors, or students from other departments to attend any MFA classes.
+Only students currently enrolled in the Hunter MFA program may sit in or take Hunter MFA classes.
+The only exception is if you are offered a place in the MFA course, in which case you'll be invited to experience one session of an MFA workshop or craft class soon after you receive your offer.